PrAg-PO: Prompt Augmented Policy Optimization for Robust and Diverse Mathematical Reasoning: Conclusion, Limitations and Future Works

-In this work, we introduce prompt augmentation for training LLMs with group-relative policy optimization on mathematical reasoning tasks.
-We show that prompt augmentation, when combined with template-specific format rewards, elicits diverse reasoning trajectories, stabilizes training in low-entropy regimes, and improves reasoning accuracy by enabling substantially longer effective optimization horizons.
+We introduce Prompt Augmented Policy Optimization (PrAg-PO) for training LLMs on mathematical reasoning tasks.
+We show that prompt augmentation, when combined with template-specific format rewards, elicits diverse reasoning trajectories, stabilizes training, and improves reasoning accuracy.
+One limitation is that PrAg-PO does not fully eliminate long-horizon optimization instability, as the model may still collapse after sufficiently prolonged training.
+Nevertheless, under a fixed dataset budget, PrAg-PO enables more stable training dynamics and achieves stronger performance.
+Another limitation is that the template pool still involves human design choices.
+More systematic template selection could improve scalability, although our analysis suggests that PrAg-PO does not rely on a single ``gold'' prompt.
 As a promising direction for future work, the availability of multiple reasoning formats opens the door to inference-time scaling strategies that may further enhance performance.
-For example, one could aggregate predictions across different prompts via majority voting or related ensemble techniques.